U.S. cites thermal damage in 787 battery involved in Boston fire

 The agency on Sunday ruled out overcharging as the cause of the battery failure.
 The implications of the thermal damage cited by the NTSB on Wednesday were not immediately clear.

-The NTSB said the battery, made by Japanese company GS Yuasa Corp, had eight cells of 3.7 volts each, and all eight had varying degrees of thermal damage.
+The NTSB said the battery, made by Japanese company GS Yuasa Corp (6674.T), had eight cells of 3.7 volts each, and all eight had varying degrees of thermal damage.

 Investigators have CT scanned and disassembled six of the eight cells, and their electrodes were being photographed and examined under a microscope, the agency said.
 The remaining two batteries would be examined in the same way in coming days at the agency's Washington laboratory.